US and China swapping insults, blaming each other for COVID-19 won’t help solve the problem: PM Lee

 Mr Lee also spoke about Singapore’s efforts in tackling the COVID-19 pandemic, touching on contact tracing, the Resilience Budget and the impact on key sectors of the economy, among others.

-The Prime Minister also said that unless something is done to stop the spread of the pandemic, COVID-19 could be around for several years.
+The Prime Minister also said that unless something was done to stop the spread of the pandemic, COVID-19 could be around for several years.

 “I do not see this problem going away in a couple of months.
 It has spent, taken several months to, more or less, bring under control in China.
 It is taking off in Europe now, and will take many months to bring under control,” he said.